pipecat-ai/aws-deepgram-workshop/README.md

 This will return a URL, which will open a Daily Prebuilt room that you can use to interact with your running agent.

+### 6a.
+Talk to your bot with a Twilio phone number

 To set up Twilio integration, follow the [Pipecat Cloud instructions here](https://docs.pipecat.daily.co/pipecat-in-production/telephony/twilio-mediastreams#twilio-setup) for the Twilio configuration.

-Your botfile should already have the needed configuration for the Twilio transport.
+We're using a new bot() function in these botfiles, and we're still working out some last-minute issues with Twilio configuration.
+For now, if you want to use this bot with Twilio on Pipecat Cloud, you can refer to the [Pipecat Cloud Twilio starter](https://github.com/daily-co/pipecat-cloud-images/blob/main/pipecat-starters/twilio/bot.py) for an example of how to set up the botfile.

 ## Part 3 (Optional): Customize the UI